IBM/innovate-digital-bank/README.md

 Finally, edit your .env folder and add your Mongodb connection string

 ***Repeat those steps for all microservices.
-In addition to your mongo url, the portal microservice will need the address of your ICP.***
+In addition to your mongo url, you may the IP address of your ICP.***

 ### 5. Add your ICP's address to your hosts file
 Add an entry to your /etc/hosts file as follows